All field notes

 Deciding whether your case is worth filing

 Filing is free.
 The hidden cost is the hour or two you spend gathering evidence, plus the small reputational tax of telling the assessor your comp set looks bad.
-Before that effort, do a five-minute screen:
+Before that effort, you want a quick screen of whether the case even holds up.
+Here is the manual version — the “five-minute” screen that, done properly, takes most of an afternoon:

-- Pull your property record from the Douglas County Assessor’s online lookup.
-Note the assessed value, square footage, bedroom count, and year built.
+1. Find your parcel on the assessor’s online lookup.
+Search by address, confirm it’s the right record, and note the assessed value, finished square footage, bedroom count, and year built.

-- List three to five sales of similar properties within roughly a half-mile that closed in the prior calendar year.
-Look for matches on age (within ten years), size (within ten percent), and basic condition.
+2. Hand-pull three to five comparable sales.
+Dig through county sale records for similar properties within roughly a half-mile that closed in the prior calendar year, matched on age (within ten years), size (within ten percent), and basic condition.
+Discard the family transfers and distressed sales as you go.

-- Compute the median sale price of that small comp set.
-If the assessor’s value is meaningfully above that median, you have a starting case.
-If it is at or below, the protest is unlikely to win.
+3. Compute the median and compare.Take the median sale price of that comp set.
+If the assessor’s value sits meaningfully above it, you have a starting case.
+If it’s at or below, the protest is unlikely to win.

 Grounds Douglas County actually accepts